SkafteNicki/dtu_mlops/s7_deployment/apis.md

         Add this API, reload and execute both a valid parameter and a non-valid parameter.

     3. In contrast to path parameters we have query parameters.
-In the requests exersices we saw an example of this where we were calling <https://api.github.com/search/code> with the query `'q': 'requests+language:python'`.
+In the requests exercises we saw an example of this where we were calling <https://api.github.com/search/code> with the query `'q': 'requests+language:python'`.
         Any parameter in FastAPI that is not a path parameter, will be considered a query parameter: